fbpx

 Since the journal was launched to serve the community, the G3 Editorial Board is committed to making the Genome Reports experience top-notch for authors; the editors have spent the last year enhancing the Genome Reports review process, ensuring that it is in step with technological advances and prioritizing fairness, balance, and a streamlined experience.

 G3 now has a dedicated team of Editors who oversee peer review of Genome Reports.
-Genome Reports Senior Editor Noah Whiteman outlines the new, structured peer review process in his editorial from December 2023:
+To learn more about the structured peer review process, check out the editorial from Genome Reports Senior Editor Noah Whiteman:

 Genome reports: enhancing rigor, reproducibility, and relevance